All About Postage Stamp Trains

 As far as I've been able to determine, there were three flat box styles, all quite different.
 They're presented in chronological order—as best as I've been able to determine it.

 The big, bulky, uninspired-looking box is the most ubiquitous—and conspicuous—of the flat boxes, which I believe was introduced in 1970 or thereabouts, when the Postage Stamp Line ostensibly came under the control of distributor C.J.
 Bubla, Inc. The lid has two large openings that show everything except the power pack.
-They are not marked with set names (such as Rattler or High Iron); there's just a big, utilitarian-looking label smack in the middle of the lid with the catalog number and complete set contents, both of which correspond to 1968/69-era sets.
+The catalog numbers and set contents both still correspond to 1968/69-era sets.
 In addition to the same Styrofoam trays used in the original bookshelf boxes, these sets contain a 1968 color service manual and, optionally, a black metal power pack.
 Box size: 12" X 24" X 2-1/2"

 Because there's no clear plastic behind the box lid windows, and the set contents are not wrapped in cellophane, as the Styrofoam trays were, these sets shipped with cardboard sheets under the lids, and track was bundled with rubber bands.
 Also, some of these sets had F9-A diesels packed in clear plastic boxes with foam rubber as a "nest" and no inserts.